haejiyun/Advanced-Statistics/README.md

 *FCA*<br>
-Analysis of 2017 presidential election of France.
-14 candidats and the number of votes they received in different departments compose the dataset.
-The study gives the first insight on the association between the candidates and the departments.
-The study is then deepen with the clustering method.
+The second part of this project applies Factorial Correspondence Analysis (FCA) to the 2017 French presidential election results.
+The dataset includes 14 candidates and the number of votes they received across various departments in France.

-Dansceprojet,nousétudions lesrésultatsdel’électionprésidentielle2017.
-Pourcela,nousallonsanalyser lenombredevotesquelescandidatsontobtenuàchaquedépartement.

-AFC, test d'independance, Classification Ascendante Hiérarchique
+FCA is used to map the relationships between candidates and regions, offering a visual representation of how different areas of France align with specific political ideologies.
+The analysis is further enriched by Hierarchical Ascendant Classification, which groups departments with similar voting patterns, providing a deeper understanding of electoral dynamics.

 <p align="center">
   <img src="https://github.com/haejiyun/Advanced-Statistics/blob/main/Scoring/cluster.png" width="250" height="200">